 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention any of the following: antihistamines; muscle relaxants; sedatives; or tricyclic antidepressants such as desipramine (Norpramin), clomipramine (Anafranil), imipramine (Tofranil), trimipramine (Surmontil), and tranquilizers.

 - tell your doctor if you have angle-closure glaucoma (a condition where the fluid is suddenly blocked and unable to flow out of the eye causing a quick, severe increase in eye pressure which may lead to a loss of vision).
 Your doctor will probably tell you not to use scopolamine patch.

 - tell your doctor if you have or have ever had open-angle glaucoma (increase in internal eye pressure that damages the optic nerve); seizures; psychotic disorders (conditions that cause difficulty telling the difference between things or ideas that are real and things or ideas that are not real); stomach or intestinal obstruction; difficulty urinating; or heart, liver, or kidney disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while using scopolamine patches, call your doctor immediately.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are using scopolamine patches.

 - you should know that this drug may make you drowsy.
 Do not drive a car or operate machinery until you know how scopolamine patches will affect you.
-This is especially important during the first 3 to 5 days of therapy and when your dose is increased.
+If you participate in water sports, use caution because this medication can have disorienting effects.

 - talk to your doctor about the safe use of alcohol while taking this drug.
 Alcohol increases the side effects caused by scopolamine patches.